surfstudio/surf-flutter-app-template/docs/workflow_in_repository.md

 ### Technical debt

-Current tasks on technical debt are in the Github Issues section.
+Current technical debt issues are in the Github Issues section.

 When creating an issue as a technical debt, be sure to leave a detailed description and a link to the code, if necessary.
 It is advisable to report the creation of an issue in the project team chat.